indranildeveloper/indranildeveloper-kepler.gl/contributing/DEVELOPERS.md

 ## Writing Documentation (THIS PART IS NOT AVAILABLE YET)

-The Kepler.gl project uses [jsdoc](http://usejsdoc.org/)
+The indranildeveloper-kepler.gl project uses [jsdoc](http://usejsdoc.org/)

 This means that all the docs are stored inline in the source code and so are kept in sync as it changes.

-There is also extra content (the developer guide, error pages, the tutorial, and misceallenous pages) that live inside the Kepler.gl repository as markdown files.
+There is also extra content (the developer guide, error pages, the tutorial, and misceallenous pages) that live inside the indranildeveloper-kepler.gl repository as markdown files.

-This means that since we generate the documentation from the source code, we can easily provide version-specific documentation by simply checking out a version of Kepler.gl and running the build.
+This means that since we generate the documentation from the source code, we can easily provide version-specific documentation by simply checking out a version of indranildeveloper-kepler.gl and running the build.

 ### Building and viewing the docs locally